Skip to content

 The vouchers ensure families of children or young people eligible for free school meals during term time, are also able to purchase food over the holidays to replace the meals a child or young person would have received during a school day.

-More information about applying for FSM.
+More information about applying for free school meals.

 Team Devon district or city council hardship schemes

-All district or city councils will be provided with a funding allocation based on the universal credit uptake in their respective areas, enabling each of them to provide direct and targeted financial help and assistance to households who they have identified as eligible against their criteria and who are vulnerable and struggling financially to secure food, water, energy, essential and exceptional (for example, rent arrears prior to being in receipt of appropriate housing benefits) provisions.
+1. provide direct and targeted financial help and assistance to households who they have identified via data held as eligible against their criteria and who are vulnerable and struggling financially to secure food, water, energy, essential and exceptional (e.g. rent arrears prior to being in receipt of appropriate housing benefits) provisionsand/or

-Each district or city council will use appropriate and accessible datasets, which are compliant with data protection requirements, to proactively identify vulnerable and in-need households; making contact with them and offering ‘one-off’ financial assistance.
+NB: Regards 1 (above), for any direct and targeted work undertaken, each district or city council will use appropriate and accessible datasets, which are compliant with data protection requirements, to proactively identify vulnerable and in-need households; making contact with them and offering ‘one-off’ financial assistance.

 Visit the cost of living and support pages on your district council’s website to find out more about support in your local area.
 As plans are finalised the following webpages will be updated: